rybplayer/CV/README.md

 # Ryan Batubara's CV

 My curriculum vitae in LaTeX.
-The resume template is [moderncv](https://ctan.org/pkg/moderncv).
+The template is [moderncv](https://ctan.org/pkg/moderncv).

 ## 🛠️ How to use